-Ángel Eduardo Gahona, the director of the local, independent television program El Meridiano, was fatally shot on April 21 while covering protests against pension reforms that left at least 45 people dead over five days, including police and demonstrators, according to news reports.
-He was 42 years old.
+Nicaraguan journalist Ángel Eduardo Gahona, the director of the local, independent television program El Meridiano, was fatally shot on April 21, 2018, while covering protests against pension reforms that left at least 45 people dead over five days, including police and demonstrators, according to news reports.

-The journalist was reporting via Facebook Live on a damaged ATM outside the mayor's office in the eastern port city of Bluefields when he was shot and killed, according to news reports.
+Gahona, 42, was reporting via Facebook Live on a damaged ATM outside the mayor’s office in the eastern port city of Bluefields when he was shot and killed, according to those reports.
 A video of the protests shared by the Nicaraguan newspaper La Prensa shows Gahona approaching the ATM and describing the damage to the glass doors before being shot and collapsing to the ground with blood on his face.

-El Meridiano, which covered news from the region, aired every weekday from 6 to 7 p.m. on a local television station and via social media streams, Suyen Sánchez, a radio reporter with the Radio Unica station in Bluefields who often worked with Gahona, told CPJ.
+El Meridiano, which closed following Gahona’s death, covered news from the region and aired every weekday from 6 to 7 p.m. on a local television station and via social media, Suyen Sánchez, a radio reporter with the Radio Unica station in Bluefields who often worked with Gahona, told CPJ.
 She said that the program had run for more than a decade and was one of the most popular and trusted news programs in the city.

-Nicaraguan authorities on May 7, 2018, arrested two alleged suspects in the killing and charged them with murder, attempted murder, and other crimes, according to a press release from the public prosecutor’s office.
+On May 7, 2018, Nicaraguan authorities arrested two suspects in the killing and charged them with murder, attempted murder, and other crimes, according to a press release from the public prosecutor’s office.

 Independent newspaper La Prensa reported that its journalists and those of news website 100% Noticias were prevented from entering the May 7 hearing where the suspects were accused, but that most government media outlets were allowed to cover it.